fredriksa/BlizzlikeItemGenerator/README.md

 # MMORPG Item Generator

-A MMORPG item generator for TrinityCore 3.3.5a written in Ruby (Sinatra) with SQLite and DataMapper as ORM.
+A web-based MMORPG item generator for TrinityCore 3.3.5a written in Ruby (Sinatra) with SQLite and DataMapper as ORM.
 Depends on a multitude of Ruby gems and outputs the completed generation in SQL format.